ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 However, there lacks a generalized and scriptable framework for SS3 simulation testing.
-Here, we introduce `ss3sim`, an `R` package that facilitates large-scale, rapid, and reproducible simulation testing with SS3.
+Here, we introduce `ss3sim`, an `R` package that facilitates large-scale, rapid, and reproducible end-to-end simulation testing with SS3.
 `ss3sim` requires an existing SS3 model configuration along with plain-text control files describing alternative population dynamics, fishery properties,